Top 10 Country Christmas Songs

 A reminder that the holiday season isn't always about twinkling lights and candy canes, this sobering look at the financial constraints that some families face during Christmas time was a No. 1 hit for Haggard in 1973, ultimately becoming the No. 2 song of the entire year.
 Now considered a classic, the oft-covered tune continues to resonate with listeners who struggle through the holidays.

-Only Robert Earl Keen could get away with such an acerbic take on Christmas.
-Forget about joy to the world, pretty paper and angels - this is Christmas in the real world, where you've got to drink heavily just to deal with the stress of seeing your extended family and all the complications a get-together can bring.
+Only Keen could get away with such an acerbic take on Christmas.
+Forget about joy to the world, pretty paper and angels -- this is Christmas in the real world, where you've got to drink heavily just to deal with the stress of seeing your extended family and all the complications a get-together can bring.

-Few songs capture the full sacred meaning of the season as does this hymn.
+Few songs capture the full sacred meaning of the season like this hymn does.
 Fewer still are the artists who can handle the challenging vocal range of the song, let alone with the passion and sentiment befitting the lyrics.
 Written in 1847 by Frenchman Adolphe Adam, the carol is now a worldwide expression of hope.
-Martina's unforgettable version reached the country chart five years in a row, from 1997 through 2001.
+McBride's unforgettable version reached the country chart five years in a row, from 1997 through 2001.
 It is not to be missed.